jpf/jpf.github.io/_posts/2015-02-27-notes-on-art-and-fear.md

 ![A fable on perfection](/assets/img/art-and-fear-page-29.jpg)

-As someone who had an ever-growing pile of unfinished personal projects, that fable really stuck home for me.
-Shifting my focus to making "perfect" things to just *making things* has really helped me get more of my side projects done.
+As someone who had an ever-growing pile of unfinished personal projects, that fable really struck home for me.
+Shifting my focus from making "perfect" things to just *making things* has really helped me get more of my side projects done.